Anastasia-Labs/opshin-audit/catalyst_docs/milestone2/milestone2_final_report.md

 In `AggressiveTypeInferencer.visit_BoolOp()`, type assertions performed on the left-hand-side don't result in Pluto AST nodes that convert UPLC data types to primitive types.

-Similar to finding 44, this leads to unexpected runtime type errors, and can potentially lead to smart contract dead-locks if the compiled validator isn't sufficiently unit-tested.
+This leads to unexpected runtime type errors, and can potentially lead to smart contract dead-locks if the compiled validator isn't sufficiently unit-tested.

 The following validator is an example of valid Opshin that will produce UPLC that will always fail if the left-hand-side of the `and` expression is true: